Government of India

 Requirements:

-• Valuation certificate /assayer certificate for the said jewellery, issued by a Customs approved Valuer
+• Valuation certificate from a Customs approved Valuer

 Contact & Complaints